Code-Institute-Submissions/stream1project-4/readme.md

 User interface will load a separate navbar HTML page using W3's include script so Navigation bar can be adjusted in just one location, and dropped into each subsequent page.
 Subscription link and social media links (including Twitter widget) will be on most pages in the Aside tag.
 I did not use the include script here as I did not feel all of these features should be on every page.
 Initial landing page will contain all elements a user would need at a glance, and then a Bootstrap Navbar can be used to browse to subsequent pages.
-I added an interactive image transition on the Bio page which rotates on hover.
+I added an interactive image transition on the Bio page which rotates on hover to demonstrate transition effects.

 User Experience (UX):
 Logo: